 APBP Volunteer Trainer | January 2016 to July 2017

-I volunteer several Saturdays every semester to train new Appalachian Prison Book Project (APBP) volunteers in the nonprofit’s headquarters.
-This responsibility includes instructing groups in sizes ranging from one to thirty in how to volunteer for the organization.
+I volunteered several Saturdays every semester to train new Appalachian Prison Book Project (APBP) volunteers at the nonprofit’s headquarters.
+This responsibility included instructing groups of up to 30 on how to volunteer for the organization.

 APBP Book Club Facilitator | January 2016 to May 2017